Listen to the story

 My shoulders shuddered, and my head rattled as I dunked my face into my palms and bawled my eyes out.

 When I got to the farm, a doctor was waiting for me.
-He told me that mom had mixed pills with alcohol.
+He told me that Mom had mixed pills with alcohol.
 The doctor grabbed my arms as I dropped to the floor.
 I had no energy to stand.

 I walked outside and looked at the land, animals and amenities.
 I had everything I ever dreamt of: tranquillity, stability, a home, food and a bright future, yet I felt I had nothing because the person I loved the most was no longer by my side.